Space History News

 Four arrested in NASA moon rock heist

-July 22, 2002 — The Federal Bureau of Investigation (FBI) and the NASA Office of Inspector General (OIG) announced today the successful recovery of lunar samples stolen by student employees working at NASA's Johnson Space Center (JSC) in Houston, Texas.
+— The FBI and NASA's Office of Inspector General (OIG) announced today the successful recovery of lunar samples stolen by student employees working at NASA's Johnson Space Center (JSC) in Houston, Texas.

-James F. Jarboe, Special Agent in Charge, FBI Tampa Division, and Lance Carrington, NASA OIG Assistant Inspector General for Investigations, announced the arrests of Thad Ryan Roberts, age 25, Tiffany Brooke Fowler, 22, Gordon Sean McWorter, 26, and Shae Lynn Saur, 19, for the theft of lunar samples returned from each of the six Apollo missions.
+Agent James Jarboe with the FBI's Tampa division and Lance Carrington, NASA OIG Assistant Inspector General for Investigations, announced the arrests of Thad Ryan Roberts, age 25, Tiffany Brooke Fowler, 22, Gordon Sean McWhorter, 26, and Shae Lynn Saur, 19, for the theft of lunar samples returned from each of the Apollo missions.

-On July 13, the four allegedly stole a 600-pound safe housing the rocks -- as well as a fragment of the ALH 84001 "Martian life" meteorite -- from Building 31, NASA's main repository for Apollo lunar samples.
+On July 13, the four students allegedly stole a 600-pound safe housing the rocks — as well as a fragment of the ALH 84001 "Martian life" meteorite — from Building 31, NASA's main repository for Apollo lunar samples.

-In an interview with MSNBC.com, NASA spokesman Kyle Herring said the safe included "53 different lunar samples, amounting to 5 ounces (142 grams); and 165 meteorite samples, also amounting to 5 ounces.
-'None of the samples was pristine,' he said; rather, all of them had been 'degraded by previous analysis.'"
+In an interview with MSNBC.com, NASA spokesman Kyle Herring said the safe included "53 different lunar samples, amounting to five ounces (142 grams); and 165 meteorite samples, also amounting to five ounces.
+'None of the samples [were] pristine,' he said; rather, all of them had been 'degraded by previous analysis.'"

-Roberts, Fowler and McWorter were taken into custody late Saturday in Orlando, Florida, and charged with Conspiracy to Commit Theft of Government Property and Transportation in Interstate Commerce of Stolen Property.
+Roberts, McWhorter and Fowler and were apprehended on Saturday in Orlando, Florida, and charged with conspiracy to commit theft of government property and transportation in interstate commerce of stolen property.

-Saur was arrested in Houston and also charged with Conspiracy.
+Saur was taken into custody in Houston and also charged with conspiracy.

-Student employees at JSC, Roberts, Fowler, and Saur were dismissed from their respective employment programs based on their involvement in the case.
+Student co-ops at the space center, Roberts, Fowler, and Saur were dismissed from their respective employment programs as a result of their involvement in the case.

-Jarboe stated that since May 2002, an FBI undercover operation had utilized e-mail to communicate with an individual (later learned to be Roberts) offering "priceless moon rocks," which the individual described as "the world's largest private and verifiable Apollo rock collection."
+Jarboe said that since May, an undercover operation had used e-mail to communicate with an individual (identified later as Roberts) who was selling priceless moon rocks described as "the world's largest private and verifiable Apollo rock collection."

-According to a report filed by the Associated Press, Roberts initially posted the offer to the website of the Mineralogy Club of Antwerp, Belgium.
-With sale prices of $1000 to $5000 per gram, Roberts appeared to be familiar with the laws governing the sale of astromaterials.
+The Associated Press reports that Roberts initially posted the offer to the website of the Mineralogy Club of Antwerp, Belgium.
+With sale prices of $1,000 to $5,000 per gram, Roberts appeared to be familiar with the laws governing the sale of astromaterials.

 "As you well know, it is illegal to sell Apollo lunar rocks in the United States," wrote Roberts in an e-mail quoted by the AP.
 "This obviously has not discouraged me since I live in the United States.
 However, I must be cautious that this deal is handled with delicacy in that I am not publicly exposed."

-The e-mail messages were sent from several locations -- the University of Utah, Johnson Space Center and a public library in Houston.
+The e-mail messages were sent from several locations — the University of Utah, the Johnson Space Center, and a public library in Houston.

 The defendants arrested in Orlando appeared before U.S. Magistrate Judge Thomas B. McCoun on July 22.

-Citing Jarboe, the AP reported "that with the current charges the suspects each face up to five years in prison, but more charges are likely."
+Citing Jarboe, the Associated Press reported "that with the current charges the suspects each face up to five years in prison, but more charges are likely."

-The FBI began the investigation after receiving a tip through an e-mail address established by the Tampa Division for Internet Fraud Matters.
+The FBI began investigating after receiving a tip through an e-mail address established by the Tampa Division for Internet Fraud Matters.

 back to collectSPACE